outr/youi/tutorial/tutorial.md

 }
 ```

-This creates a `HelloSite` site that will take requests at `index.html` and the root of the site
+This creates a site (`HelloSite`) that will take requests at `index.html`, and the root of the site
-as expected.
+as expected, and reply with the page with created above.
 If you add `def foo = new HelloPage` then a `HelloPage` will answer at `foo.html`...

 `BasicWebsite` extends [com.outr.net.http.WebApplication](https://github.com/darkfrog26/outrnet/blob/master/core/src/main/scala/com/outr/net/http/WebApplication.scala).
 The `outr.net` library is found [here](https://github.com/darkfrog26/outrnet).